 Click here to learn more about the minor.

-U-M’s recently approved Master of Engineering Program in Energy Systems Engineering is the first in the nation established specifically to develop leaders who can design and implement energy systems to respond to expanding global environmental and energy needs.
+U-M’s Master of Engineering Program in Energy Systems Engineering is the first in the nation established specifically to develop leaders who can design and implement energy systems to respond to expanding global environmental and energy needs.
 Engineers with broad and deep knowledge of energy systems engineering are critically needed, as our opportunities to develop, select, and implement new technologies expand exponentially.

 Energy system design is a multidisciplinary specialization that includes science, engineering, and the development of policies that promote sustainable systems.
 All engineering disciplines will be increasingly engaged in finding power sources of the future.
 This new generation of energy technologists will also need the skills to communicate and collaborate effectively with policy-makers.

 Building on U-M’s leadership role in energy issues and innovative environmental applications, this new program will prepare engineers to creatively meet the needs of developed and developing economies by adapting the fundamentals of civil power supplies, transportation power and microelectric and portable power.

 For a Master of Engineering in Energy Systems course listing and sample plan of study download this pdf.

 For more information, including admission requirements and deadlines, visit the Michigan Engineering Interdisciplinary Graduate Programs Web site or the Master of Engineering in Energy Systems Engineering webpage.

 Electrical and Computer Engineering - Power and Energy Focus